AIT-Technology-PLC/ArifSchoolFee/README.md

-## About AIT TECHNOLOGY ERP
+## About AIT TECHNOLOGY SCHOOL PAYMENT SYSTEM

-**Ait Tech ERP** is a multi-tenant ERP solution.
+**AitSchoolPayment** is a multi-tenant Payment solution.

-With its number of modules & features, **ait erp** allows businesses to achieve a high level of synchronization among departments and units of a business.
+With its number of modules & features, **ait school payment** allows businesses to achieve a high level of synchronization among the different brances and units of a business.

 ##### Characteristics: